haasonsaas/pasteflow/README.md

 ## In-app config editor
 Open **Edit config** to view and edit the TOML config in-app.
 Changes are validated before saving.
+You can also edit rule descriptions, pinned flags, and per-app hotkeys directly in the panel.

 ## Rule info + sticky state
 - Rule info panel shows transform, match hints, and flags for the selected rule.